pytorch/glow/docs/IR.md

 two levels of IR are shared between all targets.
 Different backends may have additional layers of IR.

-### High-level Graph
+### High-level IR

-The high-level IR is a graph-based representation that's similar to the graph that you may find inside Caffe or ONNX format.
-When we load the model from a file, we construct this graph in a direct translation of one operator to one node.
-It's a simple graph that allows basic transformations such as swapping the order of nodes and removing nodes.
-The graph is strongly typed, which means that inputs and output have a known tensor type (dimension and element type), and that the types must match.
+The high-level IR is a dataflow node-based graph representation that is similar to a graph that you may find inside Caffe or in ONNX format.
+When we load a neural network model from some file we construct this graph with a direct translation of one operator to one or more nodes.
+The high-level IR is a simple graph that allows basic transformations such as replacing all uses of some node with another node and modifying the content of variables.
+The graph is strongly typed, which means that inputs and output have a known tensor type (consisting of the tensor's shape and element type), and that the types of nodes are verified by the compiler.
+For example, the element-wise add instruction must operate on operands of the same type.

-The Glow graph is structured as a Module that contains multiple functions that contain multiple nodes.
-Variables, which are similar to global variables in C programs, are shared between the functions.
-Nodes inside functions are able to reference variables, which are owned by the module.
-The picture below depicts a module that contains two functions.
-One of the functions does the training of the weights, and the other function runs the inference.
+The Glow graph is structured as a module that contains multiple functions that contain multiple nodes.
+Variables, which are similar to global variables in C programs, are persistent tensors shared between the functions.
+Nodes inside functions are able to reference variables which are owned by the module.
+A module may have multiple functions.
+For example, one module could contain both an inference function and the gradient of that inference function.
+The gradient function could perform training of the weights variables, and the inference function could read from those same weights variables.

 ![](module.png)

 Glow functions contain nodes that represent the different operations of a neural network.
 The function owns the nodes and has access to the variables in the module.
-The picture below depicts a small part of a function.
+The image below depicts the compute graph that represents the expression "A / B".
+The graph is automatically differentiated by Glow, and the value of variable A is updated with the gradient of the expression.
+Glow lowers the nodes that compute the gradient of the expression and the stochastic gradient descent (SGD) node into a sequence of low-level operators (Div, Mul, Add and Save).
+The different compiler backends do not need to implement support for the DivGrad, ReLUGrad or SGD nodes.

 ![](nodes.png)

 The compiler has a debug method for dumping a graphical representation of the graph into a dotty file.
 The method is called 'dumpDAG'.
-The pictures above were generated with this method.
+The images above were generated with this method.
 The textual representation of the graph is less informative and it looks like this: